ADMINISTRATION OF PRESCRIPTION MEDICATION DURING SCHOOL DAY

 "Over the counter" (non-prescription mediations) require signed written permission from the parent/guardian for school personnel to dispense medication.
 Remeber that all medication must be in the original container which includes product instructions.

-Students in Kindergarten – Grade 9: All over-the-counter medications and the signed parent release must be retained in the health office.
+Primary Students: All over-the-counter medications and the signed parent release must be retained in the health office.
 Exceptions may be allowed, depending on the individual situation and after a conference with parent and school nurse.